Monthly Archives: May 2013

 Suggestions for Storing a Bike in a Large City

 It’s best to keep a motorcycle in a private storage unit or garage in order to avoid potential problems brought on by other people.
 Select a dry, well ventilated area that doesn’t get direct sunlight, and cover any windows with an opaque curtain.
-Once you find a satisfactory location, drain the oil from your bike and
+Once you find a satisfactory location, drain the oil from your bike and refill with a winter-grade oil.

 -

-May 28, 2013
+- May 27, 2013

 Dealers design the car-buying process to separate you from as much money as possible.
 Without giving some serious thought beforehand, you're likely to pay far too much.
 The following five tips will maximize your advantage going into the deal and give you the best chance of buying a new automobile at the best price.